 Aisle Width vs. Forklift Turning Radius

-This is one of the quieter ways warehouses lose square footage.
+This is one of the quieter ways we see warehouses lose square footage.
 Standard forklifts need about 12 feet of aisle width to turn cleanly.
 Narrow-aisle reach trucks can operate in 8 to 10 feet.
 Very-narrow-aisle (VNA) equipment runs in 6-foot aisles but costs significantly more.

 Lever 04